GCT is reader-supported. When you buy via links on our site, we may earn an affiliate commission at no cost to you. Learn more.

 Sansevieria cylindrica can also be grown by grafting a cut leaf onto the plant.
 A Sharp knife is needed to remove a leaf from the plant’s base.
 Place the cylinder leaf on a paper towel for a few days to allow the cut to heal or form a callus on it.

 After that, simply plant the clipped leaf in a moist cactus soil mix about 2” to 3” (5–7.5 cm) deep.
 For a few weeks, keep the soil moist until the cutting produces roots.

 After new roots are developed, treat the plants like mature plants and water them only when the soil is dry.

-What are the Common Diseases for Starfish Snake Plant
+What are the Common Diseases of the Starfish Snake Plant?

 Vine weevils and mealybugs are common pests that attack starfish plants.
 Plant roots and leaves are the main food sources for vine weevils, which are little beetles.
 In the starfish snake plant, mealybugs seem like small white bugs that leave behind a white cotton wool-like fuzziness on leaves.

 When growing, your cylinder snake plant needs to be free from houseplant bugs.
 You might feel assured to know that you would not require to use any chemicals or potentially harmful pesticides to free your beloved plants of insects.

 Even though they do not contain hazardous chemicals, many natural, organic pesticides are highly effective in eliminating plant pests.